Adam Christodoulou: 2025: Nürburgring Langstrecken-Serie

 In 2025, Christodoulou moved to the Nürburgring Langstrecken-Serie, driving for Mercedes-AMG Team Getspeed in the SP9 class.
 He was also named as an 'expert driver' for the Mercedes factory team.
 He began the season with an appearance at the Bathurst 12 Hour, driving in the GT4 category for Team Nineteen, and finished the race in 16th overall.
 In the 24 Hours of Nürburgring, his team ran near the front of the pack for much of the race, but ultimately finished forty laps behind the leaders after making multiple long stops for repairs.

 Other information

-Adam competed in the "race4charity" celebrity kart race organised by BP Ultimate at the Autosport International show in 2008.
-Adam broke the lap record and his team won the charity event where they raced against such drivers as Allan McNish, Paul di Resta, Sam Bird and Nathan Caratti amongst others.
+Christodoulou competed in the "race4charity" celebrity kart race organised by BP Ultimate at the Autosport International show in 2008.
+He broke the lap record and his team won the charity event where they raced against such drivers as Allan McNish, Paul di Resta, Sam Bird and Nathan Caratti amongst others.